geoffsmith82/Symposium2023/README.md

 AI's ability to analyze and process data, and generate comprehensive reports highlights its value in various domains.
 Furthermore, AI-powered tools can transcribe audio files into written text, making transcription tasks more efficient and accurate.

 The example programs below is an attempt to demonstrate the capabilities available to Delphi programmers today.
-I have worked on creating generic API's so that different providers can be swapped in or out to experiment or for any other reason.
+I have worked on creating generic API's so that different providers can be swapped in or out to:
+- experiment
+- follow the current leading AI model
+- make it easy to change based on price
+- avoid vendor lockin
+- or for any other reason.

 ## ChatGPT Prompts

 [Some Example GPT Prompts](./Documentation/Prompts.md)

-## Presentation Slides
+## Presentation Slides from Original 2023 ADUG Symposium
   - [AI and ChatGPT](./Documentation/AI%20and%20ChatGPT.pptx)
 ## Example programs
   - [ChatGPTAction](./ChatGPTAction)